linode/docs/docs/tools-reference/custom-kernels-distros/how-to-migrate-from-gcp-to-linode/index.md

 In this section you will create a new Linode, make new disks and configurations for the image, and import the image.
 You will be importing your image onto a *raw* disk with the *direct disk* boot option.

 {{< note >}}
-This will result in a woking custom installation; however, it will not support advanced features such as disk resizing within Cloud Manager or Backup Service by default.
+This will result in a working custom installation; however, it will not support advanced features such as disk resizing within Cloud Manager or Backup Service by default.

 To enable these features: